GIAC Assessing and Auditing Wireless Networks (GAWN)

 - The candidate will be familiar with Zigbee including how to attack and secure it.

-Finally, college level courses or study through another program may meet the needs for mastery.
+- College level courses or study through another program may meet the needs for mastery.